jyutzler/song-lyrics/traveler.md

     Searching for truth in a distant kingdom
     And your face is the world that surrounds me

-    Your eyes are the suns that bring life to this life And their colors the sky they created
+    Your eyes are the suns that bring light to this life And their colors the sky they created
     Your irises blue like a summer morning
     Partially grayed by the lifting haze